InvenTutor/inventutor.github.io/README.md

 - Markdown

 ## Contributing
 We welcome contributions from the community.
 Feel free to:
 1. Report issues
 2. Propose changes
 3. Submit pull requests

-## Legal
+## Disclaimers

-InvenTutor is not affiliated with Inventor.gg.
+- InvenTutor is not affiliated with Inventor.gg.
 For more information, see our [Affiliation Disclaimer](https://inventutor.github.io/docs/legal/affiliation-disclaimer).
+- This site is intended for educational, research, and documentation purposes only.
+It does not serve as a commercial offering or active marketing for a SaaS product.

 ## Links
 - [Website](https://inventutor.github.io)
 - [Discord Server](https://dsc.gg/inventutor)
 - [YouTube Channel](https://www.youtube.com/@InvenTutor)